Grivița strike of 1933: 15 February strike

-On 12 February, the factory committees were banned by the government because they resembled the Soviets during the 1917 Russian Revolution, banned all communist unions and enacted a state of emergency.
+On 12 February, the factory committees were banned by the government because they resembled the Soviets during the October Revolution, banned all communist unions and enacted a state of emergency.
 The following day, the communist union secretly organized a factory committee at the railroad workshops made out of 250 workers.
 On the night of 14-15 February, the authorities arrested the main leaders of the union, including Bogătoiu, Doncea and Gheorghiu-Dej.

 The following morning, 15 February, the workers refused to start work, demanding the release of the arrested union leaders, the recognition of the unions that were disbanded on 12 February and the removal of the state of emergency.
 The representative of the employer, engineer Atanasiu, refused to discuss with the workers, arguing he will only discuss with the officially sanctioned social-democratic unions.
 About 4000 workers barricaded themselves inside the workshops while the Army surrounded them within two hours of the beginning of the strike.

 The workshop's siren brought a large crowd of supporters of the strike, among which were the workers of the following shift at the workshop.
 The crowd began throwing objects toward the police and, according to the government, a gun was used to shoot one street warden.
 Soon after, a stampede formed and the authorities were able to disperse the crowd.